steveloughran/formality/styleguide/styleguide.md

 Things that are appreciated:

 * Documentation, in javadocs and in the `main/site` packages.
-Markdown is accepted there, and easy to write.
 * Good tests.
 * For code that is delving into the internals of the concurrency/consensus logic, well argued explanations of how the code works in all possible circumstances.
 State machine models and even TLA+ specifications can be used here to argue your case.
 * Any description of what scale/workload your code was tested with.
 If it was a big test, that reassures people that this scales well.
 And if not, at least you are being open about it.